jadeallencook/blockpage/README.md

 ## Getting Started

-Generate a new project by running `blockpage project-name`.
+Generate a new project by running `npx blockpage project-name`.

-Start your development environment by running `blockpage serve`.
+Start your development environment by running `yarn serve`.

 ## Developer's Guide